 Giving your guide a friendly URL makes sharing and remembering its location much easier.
 For example, this guide uses a friendly URL (https://guides.lib.udel.edu/training) instead of the URL created by the LibGuides system (https://guides.lib.udel.edu/content.php?pid=123456).
 Best practices for constructing friendly URLs include:

 Like subjects, tags help users find your guides when they search all of the Library's guides using keywords.
-You should use three to six tags for each guide.
+This is not as important of a practice as it used to be, so tags are not necessary.
+Although not recommend, you are still welcome to add tags to your guide.
+If you choose to, you should use three to six tags for each guide.
 Paradoxically, adding too many tags can make searching less effective.
 Use tags from the existing list whenever possible.

 For course guides, use "course page," the instructor's last name, and the course mnemonic as tags.
 If a course is cross-listed, provide both mnemonics.
 For example, if "ANTH216: Introduction to Material Culture Studies" is taught by De Cunzo and is cross-listed as HIST216, the tags could be: anthropology, class page, De Cunzo, ANTH216, HIST216.